 One reason students cheat is because they value a letter grade or a test score far more than they value actual learning.
 They aren’t as interested in being truly educated as they are in receiving a diploma or a degree that makes it look as if they have been educated.
 But if my students and the data are correct and student cheating is at an all time high, then what does a diploma or a degree really even mean?
 It surely isn’t an indication of actual achievement.
 If students can get through high school or college without actually learning, what difference does it make if they even graduate?
 When millennials who got through high school and college by cheating are hiring and promoting then next generation, will academic achievement even matter to them?
 Or will they devalue the education of their children’s generation the way they have devalued their own?

-I don’t mean to be too hard on millennials.
+I don’t mean to be too hard on millennials and homelanders.
 They didn’t just wake up one day and decide to become cheaters.
 They have grown up in an educational system that places an inordinate value on test scores.
 Academically inclined students have felt tremendous pressure to excel.
 And non college-bound students have been held to most of the same rigorous (and to their minds, meaningless) standards as their college-bound peers.
 Our kids are disengaged, disillusioned, and overwhelmed.

 Certainly teachers, parents, and the educational system all bear some of the blame for the cheating mentality that has taken hold of our kids.
 It will most definitely take the efforts, not only of the students themselves, but also of every adult who cares about kids to shake loose that hold.
 Parents need to teach their children from a very early age that cheating is wrong.
 We need to teach it in the same way we teach them about drugs or smoking or stranger danger.
 Teachers must teach students what constitutes academic dishonesty and be more vigilant about catching cheaters.
-We have to hold them to a higher standard integrity.
+We have to hold them to a higher standard of academic integrity.
 And our educational system must stop treating kids like sources of data to be mined and instead instill in them a passion for learning, for true education.